rpirnia/rpirnia.github.io/essays/smart-questions-get-smart-answers.md

   - Stack Overflow
 ---

 As I search for a smart question on Stack Overflow, I remind myself of the format of a smart email.
 Write your question and be courteous.
 In an email, students introduce themselves by sharing their lecture period and class name.
-This helps the professor narrow a problem to a specific lecture.
+This helps the professor narrow a concern to a specific lecture.
 On the other hand, Stack Overflow users are not obliged to introduce themselves.
 Different formalities exist when asking questions on online forums.
 Let us dive into it.

 ## Outstanding question!